Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - the position numbers reported in the panel at the bottom of the JHV window are display-geometry numbers derived from the mouse pointer position, not coordinates read back from the active image WCS.
-In `HPC`, `Latitudinal`, `Polar`, and `LogPolar`, they follow the matching JHV display projection.
+In `HPC`, `Latitudinal`, `RadialWarp`, and `RectWarp`, they follow the matching JHV display projection.
 In `Orthographic`, they are derived purely from the inferred 3D scene point and do not, in general, reflect the image WCS.